151-200QS Subject Rankings

 On Campus

-A range of taught subjects cover core topics, such as digital and analogue ASIC design, DSP and FPGA-based computing, integrated sensors and actuators, radio-frequency and mixed-signal design.
-Changes are made periodically to reflect important emerging disciplines, such as electronics for the Internet of things, biomedical applications and quantum photonics applications.
+A range of taught subjects covers core topics, such as digital and analogue application-specific integrated circuit (ASIC) design, digital signal processor (DSP) and field-programmable gate array (FPGA)-based computing, integrated sensors and actuators, and embedded computing systems.
+Changes are made periodically to reflect important emerging disciplines, such as electronics for the Internet of Things (IoT), biomedical applications, and quantum photonics applications.

-The programme offers you the opportunity to learn from experts in microelectronics, nanoelectronics and computer science.
-You could move on to start working straight after your degree or continue your studies via a PhD.
-Special emphasis is put on providing you with a range of contemporary design skills to supplement theoretical knowledge.
-Lectures are accompanied by lab exercises in state-of-the-art industrial EDA software to give you valuable experience of a professional environment.
+The programme offers you the opportunity to learn from microelectronics, nanoelectronics, and computer science experts.
+You could move on to start working straight after your degree or continue your studies on a PhD.
+We aim to provide you with a range of contemporary design skills to supplement theoretical knowledge.
+Lectures are accompanied by lab exercises in state-of-the-art industrial electronic design automation (EDA) software to give you valuable experience in a professional environment.

 Admission Requirements